Gabriel-Wright/User-Management-Technical-Exercise/README.md

 [04:22:56 FTL] Database connection validation failed.
 Application will stop.
 ```

-If you encounter this, I would recommend reviewing your connection string environment variable `DEFAULT_UMS_CONNECTION`.
+If you encounter this, I would recommend reviewing your connection string Environment Variable `DEFAULT_UMS_CONNECTION`.

 #### 3.3 Publishing UI Layer